Sudhir Kumar Walia

-Major Sudhir Kumar Walia, AC, ADC, SM & Bar (24 May 1969 – 29 August 1999), was an officer of the Indian Army, who served in the elite 9 Para (SF).
+Major Sudhir Kumar Walia, AC, SM & Bar ADC (24 May 1969 – 29 August 1999), popularly known as Rambo of Indian Army, was an officer of the Indian Army, who served in the elite 9 Para (SF).
 He was posthumously awarded the Ashoka Chakra, India's highest peacetime military decoration, by the then President, late K. R. Narayan, in January 2000.
+He also served as an ADC to the then COAS General Ved Prakash Malik.

 Early life

-Sudhir was born in a Kalal family on 24 May 1969 in Banuri, a village in the Kangra district in Himachal Pradesh, to an Army veteran Subedar Major Rulia Ram Walia and Smt.
-Rajeswari Devi.
-He attended the Sainik School at Sujanpur Tihra.

-He then gained admission into the National Defence Academy, Khadakwasla.
+Sudhir was born on 24 May 1968 in Jodhpur Military Hospital, Rajasthan where his father Subedar Major Rulia Ram Walia was posted that time.
+His mother name was Rajeswari Devi.
+He was from Banuri, a village in the Kangra district in Himachal Pradesh, He had two siblings one brother named Arun (born on 02 Oct 1972) and a younger sister named Bindiya (born on 22 Feb 1976).
+He attended Government school Banuri before Sainik School, Sujanpur Tihra.
+He then gained admission into the National Defence Academy in 1984 at the age of 16.He was commissioned at age 20 the minimum age to be commissioned at the time.

-Army career
+Military career

 Sudhir graduated from the Indian Military Academy and was commissioned as a second lieutenant in the 4th Battalion, The Jat Regiment on 11 June 1988.
 He was a member of the Indian Peace Keeping Force (IPKF), who were sent to Sri Lanka on a peace mission.
 After he returned from Sri Lanka, he opted for the 9th Battalion, Para (SF), a special forces unit of the Indian Army that specializes in mountain operations.
 He also served two six-month terms at the Siachen Glacier.
 He was promoted as a lieutenant on 11 June 1990.